181st Infantry Brigade (United States)

 The 181st Infantry Brigade is an infantry brigade of the United States Army based at Fort McCoy, Wisconsin.
 As a First Army brigade, the unit serves primarily in a partnering and training role for Reserve Units.
 The brigade is subordinate to the First United States Army, headquartered at Rock Island Arsenal, Illinois.
 It has ten subordinate battalions.

 The unit is responsible for training selected United States Army Reserve and Army National Guard units in the Central-Northern United States.
 The unit was formerly designated as 2nd Brigade, 63rd Infantry Division.
 The brigade was redesignated and re-missioned several times: such as in 1999, when the 181st was merged with the 2nd Brigade, 85th Division and carried that name and lineage from October 1993 until December 2006.
-The 181st Infantry Brigade currently falls under the 1st Army's Division West, headquartered at Fort Hood, Texas.
+The 181st Infantry Brigade currently falls under the 1st Army's Division West, headquartered at Fort Cavazos, Texas.

 Organization

 World War I

 During World War I, infantry brigades were purely tactical formations.
 Administrative and logistical functions were conducted by the division headquarters.
 The brigade headquarters was composed of the commander (a brigadier general), his three aides, a brigade adjutant, and eighteen enlisted men who furnished mess, transportation, and communications services.